 When comparing Do It (Tomorrow) vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What are the best cross-platform to do list apps?”
-Facilethings is ranked 30th while Do It (Tomorrow) is ranked 54th.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 29th while Do It (Tomorrow) is ranked 64th.

 Ranked in these QuestionsQuestion Ranking